yongtang/odsc/ODSC2022Boston/README.md

-## Tutorial: Building and Deploying Machine Learning Models with TensorFlow and Keras
+## [ODSC East 2022] Tutorial: Building and Deploying Machine Learning Models with TensorFlow and Keras

 ### 1. Introduction of TensorFlow and Keras